Scurrlin/Interval-Training-Game/README.md

 - Major and minor sevenths
 - Octave

-Your High Score is determined by both your interval recognition accuracy and the speed at which you complete the 10 questions.
+Your high score is determined by both your interval recognition accuracy and the speed at which you complete the 10 questions.

 ## Technologies Used
 * HTML